AzNOAOTares/antares-base/doc/source/rules_constraints.rst

 7. The value of an attribute may be NA (not applicable), but NK (not known) is not allowed as a value.

+8. The value for a Base Attribute is provided by the Camera in a camera alert or from the Aggregated AstroObject Catalogue for the relevant alert replica, and is always present when appropriate.

+9. The value for a Derived Attribute will be present for a derivation function for a given context if its arguments are present and if the algorithm for that derivation function completes.

+10. CA and LA attributes are always available.

+11. AR attributes are only accessible during per-replica processing;
+    AO attributes are available if ``AR-HasAstroObject`` is :py:data:`True`; ES only if ``AO-kind = "extended source"``; PS only if ``AR-HasAstroObject`` is :py:data:`True` and ``AO-kind = "point source"``.

+12. CB attributes are only visible during per-combo processing.

+13. CA processing can iterate through the alerts of its locus-aggregated alert to access AR, PS, and ES attributes.

+14. CB processing can iterate through its replicas to access AR, AO, PS, and ES attributes.

+15. A derived attribute cannot have a circular definition (and so definitions form a directed acyclic graph).